MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 ## <a name="newadgroupbuilder"></a>newAdGroupBuilder
-Gets a [builder](../concepts/builders.md) that you use to add an ad group to this campaign.
+Gets a [builder](../concepts/builders.md) used to add an ad group to this campaign.

 ### Returns
 |Type|Description|
 |-|-
-[AdGroupBuilder](AdGroupBuilder.md)|The builder that you use to add an ad group to this campaign.
+[AdGroupBuilder](AdGroupBuilder.md)|The builder used to add an ad group to this campaign.

 ## <a name="pause"></a>pause